ipatavatsizz/git-comment-commit/README.md

 ## Release Notes

-- d -> dev
-- r -> release
+- For seeing upcoming and planned features, please refer to [dev channel](https://github.com/iPatavatsizz/git-comment-commit/tree/dev)

 ### 1.0.1 (d)

-* Settings interactions implemented
+* Settings interactions implemented (not yet)
+* Switched from `vscode.window.showInformationMessage` to `vscode.window.withProgress` for better notify.
+* Added auto comment saving per file (not yet)
+* Extension has rewritten in terms of beauty

 ### 1.0.0 (r)